 - upgradeCommProtocol: Boolean value used to indicate if the Group Replication communication protocol version should be upgraded (true) or not (false) to the version supported by the instance in the cluster that is at the lowest MySQL release.
 By default, the communication protocol version is not upgraded (false).
-AdminAPI operations before MySQL Shell 8.0.26 upgraded automatically where possible, but the process can cause delays in the cluster.
-From MySQL Shell 8.0.26, AdminAPI operations that cause a topology change return a message if the communication protocol version can be upgraded, and you can use this option to carry out the upgrade at a suitable time.
+AdminAPI operations that cause a topology change return a message if the communication protocol version can be upgraded, and you can use this option to carry out the upgrade at a suitable time.
 It is advisable to upgrade to the highest available version of the Group Replication communication protocol to support the latest features, such as message fragmentation for large transactions.
 For more information, see Setting a Group's Communication Protocol Version. - If the value is true then the Group Replication communication protocol version is upgraded to the version supported by the instance in the cluster that is at the lowest MySQL release. - If the value is false then the Group Replication communication protocol version is not upgraded.